.md pages can be configured using the metadata section added to the top of the page.

 In order of precedence, the

-order would be applied with the following priority:
+order of a page in the navigation would be determined with the following priority:

 Order by number